coopnorge/github-workflow-approve-and-merge-dependabot-pr/README.md

-# github-workflow-approve-and-merge-dependabot-pr
+# GitHub Actions workflow to approve and merge @dependabot PRs

+[`dependabot-approve-and-merge.yaml`][dependabot-approve-and-merge.yaml] is a
-[dependabot-approve-and-merge.yaml] is a workflow to automatically approve and merge Dependabot PRs.
-This workflow has a limitation at the moment: it will update Docker images for `coopnorge/engineering-docker-images/e0` and Python patch updates.
+workflow to automatically approve and merge Dependabot PRs.

 ## Inputs